How to Improve as a Defender With the m-station

 2. Short passes — Interceptions and passing on the first touch

-For a modern center-back, football is not just about tackling, heading, and marking.
+For a modern center-back, soccer is not just about tackling, heading, and marking.
 You need to be able to participate in the game even more; having a center-back with great skill on the ball allows greater options for a team during a game.
 Also, if you can pass both long and short, you reduce your limitations as a player.
 If the opposing team emphasizes marking your forwards, pass it short.
 If the opposing team pushes your defensive midfielders or your defenders up, pass it long.

 To improve short passing, make sure to look up when you know where you will meet the ball to see where your opponents are.
 Next, lock your angle and kick the ball with the inside of your foot.
 For every move you make on the field, it is important to look up in order to give yourself an overview of the field and players’ positions.
 Do not make assumptions or pass blindly — learn how to look up while playing.